cmomo/LocNet/README.md

 # Sample analysis display
+"SampleAnalysis/DenseLD_demo.html" shows an example of performing fine-mapping using DenseLD with a simulated sample data.

-The sample analysis using DenseLD can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD_Data/blob/main/SampleAnalysis/DenseLD_demo.html
+The sample analysis using DenseLD can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD/blob/main/SampleAnalysis/DenseLD_demo.html

-The sample analysis for dense LD block structure detection using MATLAB can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD_Data/blob/main/SampleAnalysis/demo_mat.html
+The sample analysis for dense LD block structure detection using MATLAB can be previewed with link: http://htmlpreview.github.io/?https://github.com/cmomo/DenseLD/blob/main/SampleAnalysis/demo_mat.html

 ### Plots generated during analysis are uploaded in folder "png".